JuliaAstro/XPA.jl/docs/src/private.md

 # Private methods

-This page documents the internal methods for XPA.jl developers.
+This page documents the internal methods for `XPA.jl` developers.
 Since these are not part of the public API, the page is hidden from the site navigation.

 !!! warning
-    The functions documented here are internal to XPA.jl and should not be considered of the stable/public API.
+    The functions documented here are internal to `XPA.jl` and should not be considered as being part of the stable/public API.

 ## Types